 The downsides of metal roofing: noise and dents.
-Metal is a naturally loud material; thus, heavy rain can result in an annoying, consistent noise throughout a home.
+Metal is a naturally loud material, so heavy rain can result in an annoying, consistent noise throughout a home.
 There’s a good chance you will become accustom to it, but at least be aware.
-Metal can also dent.
-Texas storms like to bring hail with them, so just be prepared to repair a shingle or panel if a major hail storm rolls through.
+Fortunately, added sheathing and soundproof insulation are legitimate options to deafening the sound.

 Though, if you can afford it, you will have yourself a home protector for the next 100 years.
 It’s unlikely you will be living in the same home for that long, but the good news is slate will give your home a significant increase in resale value if sold.